JoinMarket Protocol Documentation¶

 Backend Systems¶

-JoinMarket NG supports two blockchain backends with different tradeoffs:
+JoinMarket NG supports three blockchain backends with different tradeoffs:

 - Method: